 Application processing times

-Applications are now being processed.
-You should expect delays.
-The current processing time is 2 years.
+The current processing time is 9 months.
 You can get updates on processing times on the Department of Foreign Affairs website.

 What can I do if my application is refused?